ThabitaSofia/thabitagomes/geophysical_surveys.md

 ## EVALUATION OF THE HERGLOTZ-WIECHERT INVERSION USING P-WAVE TRAVEL TIMES FROM THE BRAZILIAN SEISMOGRAPHIC NETWORK
 The Herglotz-Wiechert method, developed in 1910 by Gustav Herglotz and Emil Wiechert, is based on the analytical inversion of seismic travel times to determine how seismic velocity varies with depth.
 The observational data consist of T–Δ curves, where T is the travel time in seconds and Δ is the epicentral distance in radians.
-The goal of this work was to develop a computational code implementing the inversion method and to evaluate its performance by measuring and inverting P-wave travel times for 11 earthquakes recorded at 31 seismic stations of the Brazilian Seismographic Network (RSB).
+The goal of this work was to develop a computational code implementing the inversion method and to evaluate its performance by measuring and inverting P-wave travel times for 11 earthquakes recorded at 31 seismic stations of the Brazilian Seismographic Network (RSBR).

 <figure>
   <img src="assets/img/MAPA ESTAÇÕES TCC - PHOTO 8.PNG" alt="Geographic location of the 11 selected earthquakes and the 31 seismic stations.">
-  <figcaption>Geographic location of the 11 selected earthquakes and the 31 seismic stations..</figcaption>
+  <figcaption>Geographic location of the 11 selected earthquakes and the 31 seismic stations.</figcaption>
 </figure>

 The mathematical equations were coded using Python, while travel times and epicentral distances were obtained by picking P-wave arrival times with the Seismic Analysis Code (SAC), you can read about the code and results [here](HW.html).